 They should be able to produce a Certificate of qualification to prove they are a certified arborist.
 They should have a minimum of Certificate III in Arboriculture.

 2. They must be insured

 You simply cannot afford to hire a tree removal company that does not have proper insurance.
 They need to have at the very least Public Liability insurance for up to 10 Million in cover (industry standard).
 Don’t just cite the piece of paper.
 Ask for a copy and phone the insurer to make sure it all checks out before they start work.

 If they injure themselves or do damage to your property, you are leaving yourself wide open to being liable.

 3. You need to get a detailed quote

-Obviously you will need to get a quote from several companies.
+Obviously, you will need to get a quote from several companies.
 Three or four estimates should be enough to pick a winner.
-I mentioned detailed quotes for tree removal or pruning as you need to have it in black and white what you are being charged form.
+I mentioned detailed quotes for tree removal or pruning as you need to have it in black and white what you are being charged for.

 4. Check their online reviews

 We live in the age of the Internet, and it is very difficult for companies to hide their bad reputation nowadays.
 Online reviews will give you a clear idea about what to expect from a company.
 Check for reviews left by customers and if you spot a significant number of negative reviews, it is a sign that you cannot trust the company to give you a great service.